jarrarhaider1214/docs/pages/user-guide/components/cluster/pm-new-cluster/aks-cluster/aks-cluster.md

 3. **Node Pool:** Name of the node pool.

 4. **Machine Type:** Select machine type from drop-down.

+   > Minimum 4 CPU droplet is required for deployment.

 5. **Node Count:** Specify the number of nodes in node pool.